 The clinical PK-study will be finalized during the end of 2019, or the beginning of 2020, according to the current time schedule.
 Infudopa IntraV© is scheduled to become registered in the first European countries during 2020 and Infudopa SubC© during 2021.

 A pre-clinical tolerability study on rabbits is planned for the autumn of 2019.
 A finalized pre-clinical tolerability study is a pre-requisite for a start-up of the clinical tolerability study.
-The result of the pre-clinical study will be put together during the end of 2019.
+The result of the pre-clinical study will be put together during the Q1 2020

-A clinical tolerability study is scheduled to be commenced during the first half of 2020.
+A clinical tolerability study is scheduled to be commenced during the second half of 2020.
 The skin-related tolerability is observed during the current PK-study but a longer-term study of continuous subcutaneous infusion shall have to be performed.
 The final design of the study will be determined following consultation with the Swedish Medical Agency.